20 Awesome Hikes You Can’t Miss In Zion National Park

 The Watchman Trail is a hugely popular Zion hike beginning at the main visitor center.
 The trail itself isn’t anything special, but its small summit loop provides superb views over southern Zion and Springdale.
 We hiked to The Watchman summit for sunrise and had it all to ourselves.

-Further Reading: How to hike The Watchman Trail in Zion
+READ: How to hike The Watchman Trail

 12. East Mesa Trail